flyingrhinonz/catstep/README.md

-Output is sent to your screen, which requires the display size to be identical or larger than the terminal size at capture time otherwise output will probably be wrong.
+Output is sent to your screen, which requires the display size to be identical or larger than the terminal size at capture time otherwise output will probably be wrong. catstep is written only using standard library modules.
+While I could have used a keyboard module that would have saved some coding, doing it this way makes catstep usable in the widest range of scenarios without requiring the user to add modules with pip3 (helpful in some work environments that block access to external software sources such as pip3).

 Command line arguments